• Skip to primary navigation

 mayo-free potato salad in a serving bowl

-Questions about this healthy potato salad?
-Let me know in the comments below!
-As always, tag me #saltandlavender on Instagram if you've made one of my recipes.
+If you made this healthy potato salad, let me know in the comments below!
+As always, tag me #saltandlavender on Instagram if you made one of my recipes.

 no mayo potato salad close-up in a serving bowl